Corky's Story: Bariatric Surgery Saved My Life

 Starting the Journey

-Corky was first referred to Beebe Healthcare by her primary care physician to begin exploring her bariatric surgery options.
-From her first appointment with Michael Sofronski, MD, board certified general surgeon specializing in bariatric surgery with Beebe General Surgery, Corky knew she was in good hands.
+Corky was first referred to Beebe Healthcare by her primary care physician to begin exploring her medical weight-loss surgery options.
+Corky knew she was in good hands.
 Her care team was not only supportive leading up to surgery, but was also there to keep her accountable to her weight-loss plan following surgery.

-With direction from Dr. Sofronski and his team, Corky began to make significant changes to her lifestyle.
+With direction from Beebe's medical weight-loss team, Corky began to make significant changes to her lifestyle.

 “The way I cook had to change,” Corky said.
 “I had been used to cooking for many, many people, but now it’s just me so I have to change how I cook.
 I also had to change the foods I keep in the house, and learn portion control.”